Northern Puget Sound salmon fishery delayed until at least mid-February

 If the sport salmon fishery – that covers an area from Port Townsend south to the Edmonds-Apple Tree Cove boundary line – opened as planned this month, it could result in an early closure due to achieving the threshold of total chinook encounters before the April 15 closure date.

-A slight improvement in the weather forecast – as long as you can handle the bone-chilling cold – has opened the doors to some fishing adventures, but one has been put on momentarily on hold.
+A slight improvement in the weather forecast – as long as you can handle the bone-chilling cold – has opened the door to some fishing adventures, but one has been put on momentarily on hold.

 The northern Puget Sound salmon fishery that targets healthy hatchery chinook stocks was supposed to open Monday, but has been delayed until sometime in mid-February or early March.

-“The overwhelming priority we heard (from our sport-fishing advisory group) was to get as many of these winter fisheries to run to the end of the planned fishery,” said Ryan Lothrop, the state Fish and Wildlife Puget Sound recreational salmon manager whose team of biologists want more time to determine a specific opening date.
+“The overwhelming priority we heard (from our sport-fishing advisory group) was to get as many of these winter fisheries to run to the end of the planned fishery,” said Ryan Lothrop, the state Fish and Wildlife Puget Sound recreational salmon manager whose team of biologists wants more time to determine a specific opening date.

 If the sport salmon fishery – that covers an area from Port Townsend south to the Edmonds-Apple Tree Cove boundary line – opened as planned this month, it could result in an early closure due to achieving the threshold of total chinook encounters before the April 15 closure date.